| THE WRITERS POST (ISSN: 1527-5467)the magazine of

 although it was the same red soil, the same puddles of water and, far beyond,

-the same immense jungles eternally shrouded in heavy mists.
+the same immense jungles eternally shrouded in heavy mists."It seems like yesterday," she murmured, marveling at

 what happened more than twenty years ago.
 Pointing to the broken sandbags